johanandren/awsync/README.md

 An async client for amazon web services

+**Current status**: a bit on hold waiting for akka-http so that the library can provide streaming of data to and from s3

 Most "async" clients for aws for Scala simply wraps the blocking amazon Java API:s on a separate threadpool, or not even that.
 This project is meant to solve that by providing a core package which makes it easy to talk to amazon services using Spray (and in the future Akka HTTP) with no blocking whatsoever.